Zuzana-bor/fit-body/README.md

 # Fit body

-This application, which is not only for women on maternity leave, will compile a training plan for you.
+This application will compile a training plan for you.
 Just fill out a short questionnaire and find out which training to do when, how to eat and how to change your lifestyle.
 You can try it here https://bodyf.netlify.app/

 ## Built with